Student Health Services

 - Chemical Health

 Minnesota State Law requires schools to maintain a permanent health record for every child registered in the district showing immunizations and health conditions.
 Health information pertinent to the student’s safety and ability to learn in school is requested upon entrance into Prior Lake-Savage Area Schools and updates are requested annually.
 Parents are encouraged to notify the school of health problems, updated vaccines, or diagnosis of infectious disease.
 Information is considered confidential and shared with school personnel only as needed, and only with parent/guardian permission or where required by law.

-We ask that all students/parents complete the Annual Health Information Form.
+We ask that all students/parents complete an annual update through Infinite Campus.
 Current students are encouraged to keep the school informed of any changes to phone numbers, addresses, emergency contact information, etc.

 If your student has a chronic, potentially life-threatening health condition (i.e., asthma, severe allergy, bee sting allergy, diabetes, seizures) please fill out an Emergency Action Plan and give it to the health office at your child's school.
 Call the school nurse prior to school starting or anytime your child’s health condition changes to ensure that appropriate health/safety measures are developed and implemented for your student.

 Prior Lake-Savage Area Schools adheres to a No Shots (or proof of exemption), No School policy.
 This means that all students must meet the state immunization requirements prior to enrollment or the beginning of a new school year.
 For more information, contact your student's health office.
 Click here for the immunization form.

 Students are permitted to take medication, (including over-the-counter), in school only when: